 27 Dec What is an Amniocentesis?
-Reasons for and Risks associated with this procedure
+Reasons for & Risks

 Amniocentesis is a prenatal diagnostic test in which a sample of the amniotic fluid is taken.
 The fetus is constantly shedding cells into this fluid, hence it used to diagnose a lot of conditions such as Down syndrome and determine if the fetus has an infection1.
 It is also used for genetic testing to determine if the fetus has a genetic condition that runs in the family or simply to determine paternity.
 If you are unsure if this procedure is recommended for you, contact your doctor or schedule an appointment to speak to one of our obstetricians in Manhattan today.
 The levels of the amniotic fluid is very important and is watched closely throughout pregnancy.
 As such, only a very small amount of this fluid is taken during this procedure (no more than an ounce).
 Below is a list of functions the amniotic fluid performs: